Baby’s First Word and Dog’s Confused Reaction

 The Dog's Facial Expression Says Everything

 Dogs have incredible timing when it comes to funny reactions.
-Many dogs tilt their head the first time a baby says a clear word, as if trying to process new software updates in real time.
+Many tilt their head when a baby says a clear word, as if trying to process a household software update.

-Some dogs stare intensely at the baby.
-Others back away slowly like they just witnessed something unnatural.
-A few bark immediately because they believe the baby should not suddenly sound more human than usual.
+Some stare intensely.
+Others move away slowly.
+A few bark because the baby suddenly sounds more human than usual.

 Parents Celebrate.
 Dogs Stay Suspicious.

-Parents usually spend days trying to repeat the first word moment.
-They encourage the baby constantly:
+Parents may spend days trying to repeat the first-word moment:

 “Say Mama!”